yongjingmao/SAR-OPT_fusion_GEE/README.md

-# Reconstructing Optical satellite images (Sentinel-2 or Landsat 8) using Sentinel-1 based modelling on Google Earth Engine (GEE)
+# Reconstructing cloud-contaminated satellite images with SAR-Optical fusion using spatio-temporal partitioning and multiple linear regression
-Python scripts GEE_Optical_Gaps.py and GEE_Optical_Infilling.py achieve these two objectives respectively and independently.
+Python scripts fusion_GEE.py achieves this objective.
 All outputs will be exported to the Google Drive linked to the GEE account.
 ## Description
 - fusion_GEE.py performs GEE-based optical-SAR fusing.
 It retrieves optical and SAR satellite images from GEE for an user-specified period and AOI, predicts cloudy optical images with corresponding SAR images which are not affected by cloud, and outputs infilled optical images.